Imperial Orcs lineage and species attitudes

 For many years there has been a common enmity between barbarian and Imperial orcs.
-During the uprising efforts were made to make contact with the barbarian tribes but they were rejected.
-In some cases the emissaries were simply killed, but some tribes made offers of help or sanctuary only to betray them to the Empire.
+During the uprising efforts were made to make contact with the barbarian nations but they were rejected.
+In some cases the emissaries were simply killed, but some nations made offers of help or sanctuary only to betray them to the Empire.

 Unusual origins in play

-It's okay to play a character who used to be a Lasmabrian member of the Hierro tribe, although the wiki is very short on detail which might leave you struggling to cover any gaps.
+It's okay to play a character who used to be a Lasambrian orc, although the wiki is very short on detail which might leave you struggling to cover any gaps.
 Key points are:

-- There were three tribes of them - they were all bandits - Hierro, Corazon, Naguerro.
-The Naguerro were traditionalists lead by their shaman, the Hierro were interested in expanding the grasp of the Lasambrian tribes to conquer the Brass Coast, and the Corazon were a warrior-tribe caught between the two.
+- There were three peoples, all bandits - Hierro, Corazon, Naguerro.
+The Naguerro were traditionalists lead by their shaman, the Hierro were interested in expanding the grasp of the Lasambrian orcs to conquer the Brass Coast, and the Corazon were caught between the two.

-- They Lasambrians invaded Segura, were driven off - and then their lands were invaded by the Jotun and the Iron Confederacy.
+- The Lasambrians invaded Segura, were driven off - and then their lands were invaded by the Jotun and the Iron Confederacy.

-- One tribe - the Hierro - briefly sought sanctuary in the Empire.
+- The Hierro - briefly sought sanctuary in the Empire.
 After the Empire gave them Virtue - they became ambitious, proud and courageous.
 The renewed spiritual strength allowed them to appreciate that the Empire would never give them what they wanted - so most left to join the Jotun.
 A handful went north and joined the Imperial Orcs.

 It is important to note that you must still be an Imperial Orc - the egregore only accepts people who have embraced Imperial Orc ways and culture.
-You can have been Hierro - or a minor tribe - but you're an Imperial Orc now.
+You can have been Hierro - for example - but you're an Imperial Orc now.